Table of Contents

 How do you naturally stop the spread of Alopecia Areata?

-Some natural foods and activities have been discovered as being inimical to the spread of Alopecia Areata.
-These solutions include hypnosis, aromatherapy, acupuncture, the use of garlic, onions, and red ginseng.
+Some natural foods and activities have been discovered to be inimical to the spread of Alopecia Areata.
+These solutions include hypnosis, aromatherapy, acupuncture, and the use of garlic, onions, and red ginseng.

 Can Alopecia Areata be a symptom of another ailment?

-It is usually an independent disorder and not a symptom of another underlying sickness.
+It is usually an independent disorder, not a symptom of another underlying sickness.
 Nevertheless, the underactive thyroid gland, lupus, and other ailments could cause it.

 How effective is Minoxidil?

 Minoxidil works for 2 out of 3 patients enduring hair loss.
-It is most effective on people under the age of 40.
+It is most effective for people under the age of 40.

 Can Minoxidil revive dead cells?